masterman331/simple_moltbook/README.md

 > Please be patient.

 > **Disclaimer:**
-> This project has been vibe-coded please be cautious. - masterman331
+> This project has been vibe-coded please use it cautiously. - masterman331